highcharts/node-export-server/README.md

 Listeners are also attached to handle `uncaught exceptions`.
 If an exception occurs, the entire pool and browser instance are terminated, and the application is shut down.

-If you do not want this behavior, start the server with `--listenToProcessExits 0` or `--listenToProcessExits false`.
+If you do not want this behavior, start the server with `--listenToProcessExits false`.

 Be aware though, that if you disable this and you do not take great care to manually kill the pool of resources along with a browser instance, your server will bleed memory when the app is terminated.